-Colonel William S. West, who served as a United States Senator, built the Crescent between 1897-1899.
-It is the grandest mansion in all of Valdosta.
-It was saved from impending demolition by three ladies of the Valdosta Garden Club and in 1951 became home to all the city’s garden clubs.
 It serves as the centerpiece of the Valdosta Garden Center, which also features beautiful formal gardens and outbuildings, and has played host to countless weddings and formal functions over the years.
 It’s open to the public Monday through Friday from 2 PM to 5 PM, but closed during major holidays and private events.

-Fairview National Register Historic District
+National Register of Historic Places

 This house was designed by L. F. Brown.
 It later became the home of Judge John Gordon Cranford, a mayor of Valdosta.
 It was later purchased by Mr. & Mrs. Paul W. Cribbs, Sr., who completed its restoration in 1984.